Create a Stellar Homeschool Checklist Routine

 Yes, there’s a blank template to download for free at the end of the post.
 I knew you’d ask.
 You’re welcome.

-Summer: Make the Homeschool Checklist Templates
+Make Your Homeschool Checklist Templates

 I do most of the planning for our homeschool year in the summer.
 I plot out the calendar, see how many weeks we’ll have, choose the break weeks, and then start counting pages or chapters and doing basic math in order to come up with a rough estimate of how much must be done each week in each subject.